Missing Persons

 No. A missing person’s history—whether previous disappearances, criminal record, or legal issues—does not change how the case is handled.
 Every case is treated with the same care, respect, and urgency.

-Why Are Missing Persons Investigations Overseen by the Homicide Unit?
+Why is the Missing Persons Coordinator embedded within the Homicide Unit?

 • Access officers with extensive expertise in urgent and complex investigations